techyian/techyian.github.io/_posts/2020-03-02-aspnetcore-breadcrumbs.md

 ### Intro

-When designing a new web application, breadcrumbs regretably tend to be one of the last things I think about.
+When designing a new web application, breadcrumbs regrettably tend to be one of the last things I think about.
 Depending on where your interests lie, you can find yourself concentrating more on the back-end of your application rather than the usability but it's important to remember that usability is key to its uptake and continued use.

 I was recently asked to implement breadcrumbs in a new ASP.NET Core web application and looked for a quick solution on StackOverflow.
 A NuGet package called SmartBreadcrumbs was mentioned quite a bit but I was hoping for a more simple solution.
-Unfortunately I didn't find anything concrete on the topic so began implementing my own super simple breadcrumb system using an `ActionFilterAttribute` and the ASP.NET `ViewBag`.
+Unfortunately, I didn't find anything concrete on the topic so began implementing my own super simple breadcrumb system using an `ActionFilterAttribute` and the ASP.NET `ViewBag`.

 ### The code

 The logic behind this system was to make use of the `OnActionExecuted` override and use the `HttpContext.Request.Path` value to configure the breadcrumb entries.
-I began by creating a new Action Filter called `BreadcrumbActionFilter` which extends the `ActionFilterAttribute` abstract class and overrided the `OnActionExecuted` method.
+I began by creating a new Action Filter called `BreadcrumbActionFilter` which extends the `ActionFilterAttribute` abstract class and overrides the `OnActionExecuted` method.

 ```csharp
 public class BreadcrumbActionFilter : ActionFilterAttribute